Day Trip from Rome to Florence - Our Experience (2025 Update)

 The Bargello itself is a beautiful historic palace, and the peaceful courtyard is absolutely stunning.
 The wooden benches there are ideal for taking a break from sightseeing.

 Tickets for the Bargello Museum are easy to buy at the entrance and cost just €10.
+It's the perfect choice for a day trip to Florence from Rome!

 Visit beautiful Orsanmichele Church and Museum (a hidden gem)